EugeneOw/trading/README.md

 ### **2. Dynamic Decay:**
 The rewards and punishment are governed by a decay function that follows a sigmoid curve.
-This allows for a more forgiving behavior in the earlier stages of training, but gradually reduces tolerance for errors as the model matures.
+This allows for more forgiving behavior in the earlier stages of training, but gradually reduces tolerance for errors as the model matures.

 ### **3. Q-Learning and Q-table:**
 The agent is trained using Q-Learning, a reinforcement learning algorithm.
 A Q-table is used to store state-action values (hold, long and short).
 Enabling the agent to make decisions based on experience while improving its performance over time.

 ### **4. Bayesian Optimization:**
 The hyperparameters such as thresholds for technical indicators and reinforcement learning parameters (Alpha, Gamma, etc.) are optimized using the